dataluscorp/browser/docs/writing-rust-code/update-policy.md

 developers some time to process toolchain updates.

-Downstream packagers still have 2-3 months to package each stable Rust release before it’s required by a new Firefox release.
+Downstream packagers still have 2-3 months to package each stable Rust release before it’s required by a new Datalus release.

 The stable+two weeks requirement is a rough target.
 We expect to hit it within a few days for most Rust releases.
 But, for example, when the target date falls